This page contains affiliate links. Please read our disclosure for more info.

 This was our itinerary for visiting Disneyland and California Adventure in one day.

-This was before the new Star Wars: Galaxy’s Edge land opened in Disneyland.
+This Disneyland itinerary was before the Star Wars: Galaxy’s Edge land opened in Disneyland.

-If you want to ride the popular Star Wars: Rise of the Resistance in this area (which you probably do), it’s best to head there as soon as the park opens (or pay for Individual Lightning Lane access).
+If you want to ride the popular Star Wars: Rise of the Resistance in this area (which you really do, it’s our favourite ride at Disney World), it’s best to head there as soon as the park opens (or pay for Individual Lightning Lane access).

 Disneyland 10am-3.30pm